 An officer of the same gender as the detainee shall perform the search.
 Special care should be taken to ensure that transgender detainees are searched in private.
 In the case of an emergency, a staff member of the same gender as the detainee shall be present to observe a strip search performed by an officer of the opposite gender.

-When an officer of the opposite gender conducts a strip search which is observed by a staff member of the same gender as the detainee, staff shall document the reasons for the opposite-gender search in any logs used to record searches and in either the detainee's detention file or a retrievable electronic format.
+When an officer of the opposite gender conducts a strip search which is observed by a staff member of the same gender as the detainee, staff shall document the reasons for the opposite-gender search in any logs used to record searches, and in the detainee's detention file.